Bangladesh genocide: West Pakistan and East Pakistan

+Discriminatory policies against Bengalis

-In 1948, a few months after the creation of Pakistan, Governor-General Mohammad Ali Jinnah declared Urdu as the national language of the newly formed state, although only four per cent of Pakistan's population spoke Urdu at that time.
+In 1948, a few months after the creation of Pakistan, Governor-General Muhammad Ali Jinnah declared Urdu as the national language of the newly formed state, although only four per cent of Pakistan's population spoke Urdu at that time.
 He mentioned that the people of East Bengal could choose what would be its provincial language, and branded those who were against the use of Urdu as the national language of Pakistan as communists, traitors and enemies of the state.
 The refusal by successive governments to recognise Bengali as the second national language culminated in the Bengali language movement and strengthened support for the newly formed Awami League, which was founded in the East as an alternative to the ruling Muslim League.
 A 1952 protest in Dhaka, the capital of East Pakistan, was forcibly broken up, resulting in the deaths of several protesters.
 Bengali nationalists viewed those who had died as martyrs for their cause, and the violence led to calls for secession.
 The Indo-Pakistani War of 1965 caused further grievances, as the military had assigned no extra units to the defence of the East.
 This was a matter of concern to the Bengalis who saw their nation undefended in case of Indian attack during the conflict of 1965, and that Ayub Khan, the President of Pakistan, was willing to lose the East if it meant gaining Kashmir.

 The slow response to the Bhola cyclone which struck on 12 November 1970 is widely seen as a contributing factor in the December 1970 general election.
 The East Pakistan-based Awami League, headed by Sheikh Mujibur Rahman, won a national majority in the first democratic election since the creation of Pakistan, sweeping East Pakistan.
 But, the West Pakistani establishment prevented them from forming a government.
 President Yahya Khan, encouraged by Zulfikar Ali Bhutto, banned the Awami League and declared martial law.
 The Pakistani Army demolished Ramna Kali Mandir (temple) and killed 85 Hindus.
 On 22 February 1971, General Yahya Khan is reported to have said "Kill three million of them, and the rest will eat out of our hands."